ryuumx/dotnet-ai-aws-deployment-labs/lab2-ecs-s3-deployment.md

 ### AWS Credentials Setup

 ⚠️ **Note**: If you completed **local development setup** from the main README, you already have AWS credentials configured.
-You can reuse the `lecture-local-developer` user and add the additional permissions listed below, or create a new dedicated user for this lab.
+You can reuse the `lecture-developer` user and add the additional permissions listed below, or create a new dedicated user for this lab.

 ⚠️ **Security Best Practice**: Create a dedicated IAM user for this lab instead of using Administrator access.

 #### Step 1: Create IAM User (AWS Console) - Skip if reusing local dev credentials

-💡 **If reusing local dev credentials**: Add the following additional policies to your existing `lecture-local-developer` user:
+💡 **If reusing local dev credentials**: Add the following additional policies to your existing `lecture-developer` user:
 - `AmazonECS_FullAccess`
 - `AmazonEC2ContainerRegistryFullAccess`
 - `AmazonS3FullAccess`